- Published: Monday, 03 December 2012

 - Hits: 41072

 IPCRI has 2 departments: Research and Information, and Sustainable Partnerships.
 Through its “Research and Information” projects, IPCRI aims to develop and advocate practical political solutions to decision-makers and officials concerning the most divisive issues of the conflict such as Jerusalem, borders, economic relations, environmental concerns and security.

-IPCRI’s “Sustainable Partnerships” initiatives aim to develop and strengthen the public support for peace and cooperation between Israelis and Palestinians as we believe that a just and sustainable resolution will only come about when there is public support and the capacity to create such peace.
-IPCRI's sustainable partnerships have one main objective; transforming the conflict into neighboring relations according to mutual interests.
-We believe that in order to reach a safe and sustainable reality, we must increase the interactions between Palestinians and Israelis in a variety of fields for strengthening the regional tolerance and fostering a climate of peace, preparing the way for a safe and sustainable resolution to the conflict.
+IPCRI’s “Sustainable Partnerships” aim to transform the conflict into neighboring relations built upon mutual recognition and interests.
+We believe that in order to reach a safe and sustainable reality, impact oriented partnerships between Palestinians and Israelis in a variety of fields can strengthen the regional tolerance and foster a climate of peace, preparing the way for a safe and sustainable resolution to the conflict.
 We invest in economic, academic, professional, political, and personal relationships that further two central goals: mainstreaming Israeli-Palestinian interactions in order to fight racism and segregation and developing trans-boundary capacity for enabling ongoing and long term Israeli-Palestinian cooperation.

 IPCRI was launched in 1988 to promote dialogue between Israeli and Palestinian civil society.
 In December 1987, after 20 years of Israeli occupation of the West Bank and Gaza, the Palestinian territories erupted in a mass popular revolt (the first Intifada) for freedom and for internal social and political reforms.
 The Intifada emerged from the most dispossessed part of Palestinian society, the refugee camps.
 It was in this political and social climate that the idea behind IPCRI was constructed to build bridges of communication and cooperation between Israeli and Palestinian civil society.